Top of the page

 The incisions leave scars that fade with time.

 Your child may go home the same day or may need to stay for 1 or 2 days.
 Most children have only a small amount of pain, which gets better over 1 week.
-It may be a week or so before your child can return to his or her normal activities.
+It may be a week or so before your child can return to their normal activities.

 Surgery can be stressful for both your child and you.
 This information will help you understand what you can expect.
 And it will help you safely prepare for your child's surgery.